TomDeneire/pictor/README.md

 - [Digitized Medieval Manuscript Database](https://digitizedmedievalmanuscripts.org/data#) (which allows for filtering by IIIF compliancy)
 - [The IIIF Universe](https://graph.global/universes/iiif)

-With that information I was able to scrape several of these collections and aggregate them into a corpus of over 6,000,000 IIIF manifests.
+With that information I was able to scrape several of these collections and aggregate them into a corpus of about 6.5 million IIIF manifests.
 The resulting lists are available in this repository.

 This repository has two purposes.
 One it offers a place to **store IIIF collections** and make them available for others.
 Two it uses those collections to host a [**discovery tool**](https://tomdeneire.github.io/pictor/) with a sample of them.